bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/index.md

 Star Trek Adventures 2d20 product (available [here](https://www.drivethrurpg.com/product/214552/Star-Trek-Adventures-Core-Rulebook) on DriveThruRPG).

-Navigation links on the left will take you to specific documentation pages for the extension elements.
+Navigation links on the left will take you to specific documentation pages for the ruleset elements.

 ### Installation

-Like any other Fantasy Grounds ruleset, just place the ext file in the rulesets directory and select the ruleset when creating your campaign.
+Like any other Fantasy Grounds ruleset, just place the pak file in the rulesets directory and select the ruleset when creating your campaign.